ebrasha/abdal-better-passlist/README.md

 ## 🚀 About

-**Abdal Better PassList** is a comprehensive password list generator designed for cybersecurity professionals, penetration testers, and security researchers.
-This powerful tool creates targeted password lists based on personal information, helping security experts identify weak passwords and improve overall security posture.
+**Abdal Better PassList** is a very powerful application for generating password lists using individuals’ identity information.
+The software can generate the probable passwords used by a victim for different countries by taking into account those countries’ documents and systems.
+It is designed for cybersecurity professionals, penetration testers, and security researchers.
+This powerful tool creates targeted password lists based on personal information and helps security professionals identify weak passwords and improve overall security posture.

 ## 🎯 Why This Software Was Created